Trainraider/simple-errors/README.md

 for robust code, and generate useful unit tests that run through both Valgrind and fsanitize to help catch memory bugs and undefined behavior.

+## License
+Although this would appear to be a GPL 2.0 project, it's more of a template for GPL 2.0 projects.
+I hereby release this template in the public domain.

 ## Getting Started
 You'll need to adjust parts of the build system to get started and as you add files.
 You might want to remove my weird opinionated subprojects as well.